Quote from Dark Justice

 The Captain of the Ward, Jackson Kyle, is infected while saving the life of another warden.
 Due to his genetic enhancements, he is like no other freak.
 His faculties intact, he escapes and encounters a mysterious young woman.
 The second he touches her, he is caught in a bond, compelled to protect her at all costs.
 For she will decide the fate of humankind.

-Shelley Russell Nolan is a new-to-me author and I must admit to being a bit apprehensive accepting this eBook, as science fiction and dystopian themes aren’t my usual genre but I really enjoyed this story.
+Shelley Russell Nolan is a new-to-me author.
+I must admit to being a bit apprehensive accepting this eBook.
+Science fiction and dystopian themes aren’t my usual genre but I really enjoyed this story.

 I liked Ms Nolan’s writing style; the prose was intelligent, beautifully crafted but easy to read.
 I felt completely transported into every scene.